woosley/gogate/readme.md

 ```
 # design

 loop forever to report status of the server

-- / redirect to master
+- GET /: Redirect to master on node; Return all nodes on master
-- /self: self status
+- GET /self: current node status
-- put /identifier forward to master
+- POST /: Not allowed on node; Create new record on master
-- /health show health status json
+- GET /health: show health status json